2021 Old Trafford protests: Incidents

 Six police officers were injured in the protests, with one sustaining a fractured eye socket.
 One man was arrested in connection with the assault on one of the officers.

-The family of a protestor alleged police officers inflicted a broken jaw and ribs in the process of arresting him on suspicion of theft from a motor vehicle and a public order offence.
+The family of a protester alleged police officers inflicted a broken jaw and ribs in the process of arresting him on suspicion of theft from a motor vehicle and a public order offence.

-On 4 May 2021, a 28-year-old man was charged throwing fireworks in a street, using threatening behaviour and wilfully obstructing the highway near the Lowry Hotel.
+On 4 May 2021, a 28-year-old man was charged for throwing fireworks in a street, using threatening behaviour and wilfully obstructing the highway near the Lowry Hotel.

 Reaction

 Former players of Liverpool and Manchester United and current Sky Sports pundits Jamie Carragher, Gary Neville, and Roy Keane expressed support for the cause of the protesters and criticised the actions of the Glazer family with regards to their general operation of the club since their takeover, and their more recent involvement in the European Super League project.
 In a BBC article on the protest by Simon Stone, he described the protest as 16 years in the making.

-The mayor of Greater Manchester, Andy Burnham and British Prime Minister Boris Johnson, also expressed support for the cause of the protesters.
+The mayor of Greater Manchester, Andy Burnham and then-British Prime Minister Boris Johnson, also expressed support for the cause of the protesters.
 Burnham remarked that it was "essential that those running the club and the game listen", but condemned the violent actions of a small minority of protesters while the Prime Minister sympathised with the protesters "strength of feeling" but also said "disruptive behaviour and demonstrations of that kind... is not a good idea."

 The chairman of the National Police Federation, John Apter, condemned the violence saying "Yet again we've seen a so-called peaceful protest turn to violence with that aimed at my colleagues.
 Officers were injured and required hospital treatment.
 This is completely unacceptable".
 The assistant chief constable of Greater Manchester, Russ Jackson, said it was clear that a few people had turned up not to protest, but instead just to cause trouble.
 He described those few as "reckless and dangerous".

 ESPN faced criticism when Jon Champion was cut off by the network as he criticised the Glazer family ownership of the club and the use of the North American franchise model in Europe.
 ESPN cited technical difficulties as the reason for the cut-off.

 During an attempted interview with Sky on 4 May, Avram Glazer refused to apologise to fans or comment about the protests.